rawrunprotected/rasterizer/README.md

 It's similar in spirit to Intel's https://github.com/GameTechDev/OcclusionCulling, but uses completely different techniques and is 2-3 times faster in single-threaded AVX mode when rendering the full set of occluders (no minimum size).

-Checkout http://threadlocalmutex.com/?p=144 for some implementation details.
+Checkout http://threadlocalmutex.com/?p=144 and http://threadlocalmutex.com/?p=163 for some implementation details.

 Sample Data
 ===========